AnalogAnt/BookStore_Web/README.md

 # Title
- ReactJS Full Stack Application - Interactive Bookstore Application
+ Interactive Bookstore Application

 ## Objective
  To develop an interactive bookstore application using ReactJS.
 The application allows users to browse and search for books, view book details, add books to a shopping cart, and place an order.

 ## Tech Stack
  ReactJS, React Router, Redux or React Context API, CSS or CSS frameworks, Git, and GitHub for hosting the repository.

 ### Functionality
 *   Build a React JS application with multiple  pages/components, including Home, Book Listing, Book Details, Shopping Cart, and Checkout pages.
 *   Implement features such as user authentication, book search, book filtering, add to cart, remove from cart, and order placement.

-Pages
+* Pages
     Page: Home
     Page Details:
         Header - links for pages Home, Book List, Cart